how to remember names

 So, here are five practical strategies—or memory hacks—to help improve your name recall:

-Repeat the Name
+Repeat the name

 One of the simplest and most effective ways to remember someone's name is to repeat it back to them right after they introduce themselves.
 This not only helps you confirm that you have heard their name correctly but also reinforces the name in your memory.